wechaty/docusaurus/docusaurus/docs/howto/deploy-wechat.md

 title: Deploy in WeChat
 ---

-With all-in-one system and massive audience base, deploying WeChaty in WeChat can prove to be a good choice.In this how to guide, you will learn how to deploy the bot in WeChat locally.
+With all-in-one system and massive audience base, deploying WeChaty in WeChat can prove to be a good choice.In this how to guide, you will learn how to deploy the bot in WeChat locally and integrate bot from the list of example present in [starter templete](https://github.com/wechaty/wechaty-getting-started).

 ![Deploy in WeChat](../../static/img/docs/howto/IM_platform/deploy-wechat.webp)